 Helen Mills* updated her Will recently and decided to leave a portion of her estate to benefit the community she loves.
-Her solicitor suggested she consider working with Nelson Bays Community Foundation, so she took a close look at their Beacon of Opportunities to help decide who she would like to support.
+Her lawyer suggested she consider working with Top of the South Community Foundation, so she took a close look at their Beacon of Opportunities to help decide the causes she would like to support.

 *Not her real name as this donor wishes to remain anonymous.

 “It was so reassuring to find a Foundation that enabled us to give exactly in the way that we wanted to give, without the big fees.”

 Maud says that, while she and her husband regularly support a wide range of causes, they have chosen a few ‘special ones’ to support in perpetuity through a gift in their Will.

 She says that it wasn’t easy to discover how they could give in a way in which they wanted.
 It was their Financial Advisor who suggested that they take a look at their local Community Foundation which enables personalised philanthropy.